 The liver is the only organ in the body that can regenerate.
 As it filters out toxins such as alcohol from the body, it sustains damage.
 When the liver repairs itself, it produces scar tissue.
 Over time, scar tissue builds up and starts to hinder the liver’s productivity.
 This condition is also known as cirrhosis.
 Cirrhosis is the late stage of liver scarring.
 Other diseases can cause the same problem, such as hepatitis C.

 There are usually no signs of cirrhosis until the damage is severe.
 It is best to catch cirrhosis early because the damage is irreversible.
-If the condition is diagnosed and treated early, then further damage can be prevented.
+If your doctor diagnoses and treats your liver damage early, he’ll be able to prevent further damage.

 There is more than one type of liver cancer.
 The most common is hepatocellular carcinoma.
 This cancer begins in the hepatocyte (the primary liver cell type).
 Other types of cancer include hepatoblastoma and hepatocellular carcinoma.
 More often than not, cancer spreads to the liver rather than starting from it.
 Cancer that has started from the lungs, breasts, or colon is likely to spread to the liver.

 When the liver stores too much fat, it develops nonalcoholic fatty liver disease or NAFLD.
 This disease occurs in those who drink little to no alcohol.
 There is little understanding as to why the liver accumulates fat in but it is known to affect about one-quarter of the United States.
 It is linked to obesity, but there are other potential causes.
 Insulin resistance and high blood sugar can have been known to increase the chance of NAFLD.